alkacon/opencms-docker/README.md

 This is a somwhat advanced OpenCms install with HSQLDB and Tomcat.
 Recommended for development use.

 The resulting image will be about 200MB smaller in size compared to the simple image.
-The spell check feature is disabled in this image to save size.
 OpenCms is installed in the `ROOT` webapp here, so the URL is shorter.
 Moreover, the OpenCms repository SMB / network share feature is enabled, so you can directly connect your desktop to the repo.